They have a high-pitched alarm call that sounds like a barking dog.

 Here are some amazing facts about T. angasii:

 - They are not territorial and are in fact somewhat nomadic.

 - They follow baboons, who discard the fruit and leaves that the nyala eats.

 - Some types of habitat disruption are actually good for this antelope.
 Overgrazing by cattle, for example, allows pastures to be invaded by the weeds the nyala eat.

 - The spiral horns of the males have attractive yellow tips.
-No one knows why.
+It is unknown why this occurs.

 The scientific name of this antelope is Tragelaphus angasii.
 Tragelaphus comes from the Greek words trágos, which means “billy goat” and élaphos, which means “deer.”
-Some scientists also place the nyala in its own genus, Nyala.
-Angasii comes from George Fife Angas, who was the father of the naturalist who first described the animal in 1849.
+It was once placed in the genus, Nyala, but it currently remains in the genus Tragelaphus.
+The British zoologist John Edward Gray bestowed the name Angasii on this species, naming it after George Fife Angas, who was the father of the naturalist, George French Angas, who first described the animal in 1849.
 There are no subspecies, and the animal called the mountain nyala is only distantly related.
-By the way, the pronunciation of the scientific name is Trah gah LAY fus An GAS ee eye.

 A female nyala looks very much like a deer.
 She does not have horns and stands a little less than 3 feet tall at the shoulder.
 She has a reddish-brown coat, at least 10 white, vertical stripes along her sides, and a crest of dark hair that runs all the way down her back.
 The males begin life with the same colors as their mothers.
 Biologists believe this saves them from aggression from older bulls.
 As they grow their coats turn a dark, almost bluish-gray, and their stripes start to fade.
 Bulls also have spiraling horns that can grow as long as 2.6 feet and are tipped with yellow.
 The bull’s lower legs are also yellow.
 The ears of both sexes are large and call to mind the mule deer.